Austrian Army during the French Revolutionary and Napoleonic Wars: Artillery

 By 1790, Austria's artillery was considered the best in Europe.
 The artillery was under the command of the Director-General of Artillery.
 From 1772 it was organized into the Feldartillerie (field artillery), the Garnisonsamt (garrison force) and the Feldzeugamt (administrative organization with responsibilities across the artillery service).
 The field artillery was raised in three regiments (increased to four in 1802), each consisting of four battalions divided into four companies, that could increased to a total of 22 in wartime.
 In 1805, an artillery company was made up of 4 officers, 14 non-commissioned officers, 159 gunners and 5 other men.
 This was increased in 1808 to 5 officers, 14 NCOs, 2 musicians and 180 men.

 The garrison artillery unit comprised personnel deemed unfit for field service and was organised into 14 districts, responsible for the defence of fortresses and other key locations.
-In addition to their primary function, these units were also tasked with reinforcing field crews when required.The cavalry guns fell under the jurisdiction of the Feldzeugamt / Zeugwesen, which oversaw the manufacture and repair of guns and equipment, in addition to the supply and testing of powder.
+In addition to their primary function, these units were also tasked with reinforcing field crews when required.
+The cavalry guns fell under the jurisdiction of the Feldzeugamt / Zeugwesen (Field Ordnance Office / Ordnance Department), which oversaw the manufacture and repair of guns and equipment, in addition to the supply and testing of powder.
 A detachment was assigned to accompany each army reserve artillery park during campaigns.
-The main arsenals were located in Vienna, Prague, Olmutz and Budweis, with numerous smaller reserves dispersed throughout the Habsburg Lands.
+The main arsenals were located in Vienna, Prague, Olmütz (today Olomouc) and Budweis (Bohemia; today České Budějovice), with numerous smaller reserves dispersed throughout the Habsburg Lands.

-Artillerymen were trained at the Artillery Korps school near Budweis (Bohemia) and in the elite Bombardeur Corps formed by Feldzeugmeister Franz Ulrich Prince Kinsky, by 1786.
+Artillerymen were trained at the Artillery Korps school near Budweis and in the elite Bombardeur Corps formed by Feldzeugmeister Franz Ulrich Prince Kinsky, by 1786.
 After relocating to Vienna in 1790, the corps introduced a seven-year programme of study, encompassing mathematics, geometry, physics, chemistry, surveying, fortification, military administration, tactics and practical exercises.
 Students who successfully completed the full course, typically in their early twenties, were commissioned, while those who completed the five-year curriculum were appointed enlisted gun captains.